Artificial Intelligence Tools Expand Scientists' Impact but Contract Science's Focus (Just accepted by Nature, to be

 We note that Euclidean distance is highly correlated with the cosine and related angular distances.

-In practice, the number of AI and non-AI papers in each domain differ significantly, introducing bias to the measurement of knowledge extent.
-To address this issue, we adopt the method of measuring cognitive extent used in prior work~\cite{milojevic2015quantifying}.
+In practice, the number of AI and non-AI papers in each domain differ substantially, introducing bias to the measurement of knowledge extent.
+To address this issue, we build on prior work~\supercite{milojevic2015quantifying} about cognitive extent\footnote{Cognitive extent is a measure of the breadth of a scientific field’s cognitive territory.
+It is quantified by the number of unique phrases, as a proxy for scientific concepts, found within a sampled batch of papers with given size.}.
 For each domain, we randomly sample 1,000 papers from both AI and non-AI categories, compute their respective knowledge extent, and repeat this process 1,000 times.
 By comparing knowledge extent values across these 1,000 random samples, we ensure that the number of AI and non-AI papers is balanced, making our knowledge extent results comparable.